Skip to main content

 Forecast

-Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas County to northern Monroe County predict variable movement of surface waters and net southeastern transport of subsurface waters in most areas over the next 3.5 days.
+Forecasts provided by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas County to northern Monroe County predict variable movement of surface waters and net southeastern transport of subsurface waters in most areas over the next 3.5 days.

-Statewide Red Tide Status Map (March 15, 2024)
+Statewide Red Tide Status Map (November 25, 2025)

-To see detailed information on this week's samples, view the current Statewide Google Earth map for March 15, 2024.
+To see detailed information on this week's samples, view the current Statewide Google Earth map for November 25, 2025.

 By using Google Earth, you can zoom in to specific locations and click on stations to see detailed information, including sample date and cell concentration.
 You must have Google Earth installed on your computer to view this map; the software can be downloaded from the Google Earth website.